mtrejo0/18.065-final/README.md

 ### `npm start`

-In another terminal project directory, you can run:
+In another terminal, you can run:

 ### `cd backend`
 ### `python3 serve.py`